skorotkiewicz/Bitmessage-Trash/README.md

   - You can read messages from the trash
   - You can completely delete messages from trash
-  - This is a version written in one night,anyone can add or change something, just let me know about changes, maybe I'll like :)
+  - This is a version written in one night, anyone can add or change something, just let me know about changes, maybe I'll like :)

 What inspired me to create this program?